Peng Jiang

 About

 I'm a PhD student in Computational Neuroscience at Tsinghua University, Beijing, supervised by Prof. Xiaoxuan Jia in the Neural Coding Lab.
-My work sits at the intersection of neuroscience and AI, asking how intelligent systems — brains and models alike — represent, reuse, and generalize knowledge.
+My work sits at the intersection of neuroscience and AI, to understand how intelligent systems (brains and models) represent, reuse, and generalize knowledge.

-Currently I am working on Brain Foundation Model research — building large-scale pre-trained models for neural spiking data that can generalize across sessions, subjects, and brain regions.
-A central goal is to understand neural encoding mechanisms across modalities, and to leverage the learned universal representations for brain decoding tasks such as reconstructing perceived images and videos from neural activity.
-I am also deeply interested in real-time interactive digital humans and continue to explore this direction in parallel.
+Currently I am working on Brain Foundation Model research, to build large-scale pre-trained models for neural spiking data, which can generalize across sessions, subjects, and brain regions.
+The goal is to understand neural encoding mechanisms across modalities, and to leverage the learned universal representations for brain decoding tasks such as reconstructing perceived images and videos from neural activity.

 Research Interests

-Brain Foundation Model Brain Encoding & Decoding Real-time Interactive Digital Human World Model Neural Representation
+Brain Foundation Model Brain Encoding & Decoding World Model Neural Representation

 Education